stevenkfirth/eprun/docs/Reading the eso Output File.rst

 The results of these simulation environments are stored in the same .eso file.

 In our example, the '1ZoneUncontrolled.idf' contains the instructions for three simulation environments.
-These are accessed using the :py:meth:`~eprun.epeso.EPEso.get_environments` method which returns a list of :py:class:`~eprun.epeso_simulation_environment.EPEsoSimulationEnviroment` object instances.
+These are accessed using the `EPEso.get_environments` method which returns a list of :py:class:`~eprun.eprun.EPEsoSimulationEnviroment` object instances.

 .. code-block:: python